Whale watching in Norway - 5 reasons to come to Stø, Vesterålen

 Stø harbour with fishing boats

-We are a privately owned, small business with a huge passion for what we do.
 We only have one trip per day; guests are not just numbers for us.
 We want to get to know you and share an unforgettable day out at sea with you.
 Every trip is just as special for us, and every trip is different, which only adds to the excitement!

 5. Great hiking, and street art